petereijgermans11/workshop-reactjs-angular/workshop-reactjs-angular/README_angular.md

 deleteBook(book)
 ```

-**Running end-to-end tests**
+# Running end-to-end tests

-Run ng e2e to execute the end-to-end tests via Protractor.
-Before running the tests make sure you are serving the app via ng serve.
+Run **ng e2e** to execute the end-to-end tests via Protractor.
+Before running the tests make sure you are serving the app via: **ng serve**.

 See for the solution the online Tutorial : ‘Tour of Heroes’ —> https://angular.io/tutorial